 Looking to explore Thailand’s famous islands but not sure where to start?
 Maybe you want to delve deeper into Thailand and discover for yourself what’s beneath its tropical surface.
 Our handy Thailand island hopping guide shows how to combine Thailand’s tropical beaches, azure waters and luscious rainforest with authentic and meaningful travel experiences.

 Try our village life homestays, ethical elephant experiences, community-run sustainable lodges and national park tours before capturing that castaway feeling on Thailand’s less-discovered islands.
-From the rustling palms on the coral island of Ko Raya to the cosy beach bungalows on Ko Hai, there are some great alternatives to the crowds of Ko Phi Phi and Ko Samui – the most-visited islands in Thailand.
+From the rustling palms and cosy beach bungalows on Ko Hai, they are some great alternatives to the crowds of Ko Phi Phi and Ko Samui – the most-visited islands in Thailand.

 Whether you want to create your own itinerary using our bite-sized trips or make the most of our travel specialists’ insider knowledge (leave them to do all the leg work!) – your Thailand island hopping adventure is just around the corner.
 Take a look at our Planning Your Thailand Holiday for different types of Thailand travel if you’re after something a little different.